 Goldman Sachs confident of hitting strategic targets -CFO

-NEW YORK, Nov 9 (Reuters) - Goldman Sachs GS.N remains confident of meeting strategic targets laid out earlier this year including stripping out $1.3 billion in costs over the next 3 years, Chief Financial Officer Stephen Scherr said on Monday.
+NEW YORK, Nov 9 (Reuters) - Goldman Sachs GS.N remains confident of meeting strategic targets laid out earlier this year, including stripping out $1.3 billion in costs over the next three years, Chief Financial Officer Stephen Scherr said on Monday.

 ((matthew.scuffham@thomsonreuters.com; +1-416-687-7591; Reuters Messaging: matthew.scuffham.reuters.com@reuters.net))